-Dore Conservation Area covers a small part of the village focussing on the historic core built from the 18th century onwards.
+Dore Conservation Area covers a small part of the village, focusing on the historic core built from the 18th Century onwards.

 - surviving historic street pattern of lanes and greens